Fiehn/wiki-classification-mlops/reports/README.md

 > Answer:

 For continuoues integration we have made 3 tests, which respectively tests the data structure, our model and the training of our model.
 The three tests are all included in the 'tests' folder.
 As the group members are using different operating systems and versions of python, we have set up the tests such that they run for both "ubuntu-latest" and "macos-latest", as well as two versions of python.
 This is reflected in the .github/workflows/tests.yaml file.
 To enforce good coding practices we have utilised ruff in our pre-commit.
+Other pre-commits that ensure that uv.lock exists and prints a requirements.txt for anyone not wanting to use uv for dependencies.
+We set up a trigger to build the test and train docker builds in GCP whenever there is a push to main along with this we set up continuous deployment of the api docker in cloud run again at a push to main.

 ## Running code and tracking experiments